appomni/ui-technical-code-review/README.md

 ```
 npm run serve
 ```
-In a seperate terminal run the following command to spin up the database:
+In a separate terminal run the following command to spin up the database:
 ```
 npm run database
 ```